 Expected Outcomes and Significance: This experiment will greatly increase forecasts for mixed-forest, mid-elevation sites under climate change.
-We expect sites at the northern edge of large gap sites (i.e., gaps with diameter as larger or larger than the height of the surrounding canopy trees [Raymond et al., 2006]) will have longer growing seasons, warmer soil temperatures and greater carbon flux than closed-canopy sites.
-We also anticipate that mixed-forest, heterogenous sites will have larger levels of recruitment and soil nutrients than more homogenized sites.
-Understanding the effects of warming—and the subsequent risk of disturbances—on temperate forests is essential for informing climate forecast models.
+I expect sites at the northern edge of large gap sites (i.e., gaps with diameter as larger or larger than the height of the surrounding canopy trees [Raymond et al., 2006]) will have longer growing seasons, warmer soil temperatures and greater carbon flux than closed-canopy sites.
+I also anticipate that mixed-forest, heterogenous sites will have larger levels of recruitment and soil nutrients than more homogenized sites.
+Understanding the effects of warming—and the subsequent risk of disturbances—on temperate forests is essential for informing climate forecast models and determining forest resilience.